Immersive Workshop Leaders

 Rani Pink

-Randi Pink is the author of critically acclaimed and award-winning novels for readers of all ages.
+Randi Pink is the author of four critically acclaimed and award-winning novels for readers of all ages.
 Pink’s young adult novel, Girls Like Us, was named one of School Library Journal’s Best Books of 2019, and National Public Radio suggested her novel, Angel of Greenwood, for teachers and librarians to “turn it face-out on the shelves.”
-Her newest novel, We Are The Scribes, debuts fall 2022.
+Her fifth novel, Under the Heron’s Light, debuts next year.

 A native and resident of Birmingham, AL, Randi Pink leverages her unique experience with her southern roots when she writes.
 Pink is a daughter of the South, born into the rich and troubled histories that surround her.
 She passionately writes those stories in the hopes of sharing both the beauty and ugliness of our shared past.